 On-Site Acupuncture at Highland Hospital with Angela Tsui

-If you or someone you know is suffering from any of the afflictions listed above and looking for relief, we’d love to help you schedule an appointment with our acupuncturist Angela Tsui.
+If you or someone you know is suffering from any of the previously mentioned afflictions and are looking for relief, we’d love to help you schedule an appointment with our acupuncturist Angela Tsui.
 Appointments are available on Thursdays from 10:00 AM to 2:00 PM in the old cafeteria at Highland Hospital.
 These treatments are free for all employees with the Freedom of Choice Health plan, and there is normally a $30 to $65 copay for those with other types of coverage.

 Ms. Tsui is a California-licensed and nationally-certified acupuncturist, who also practices herbal medicine and massage therapy.
 Before becoming an acupuncturist, Angela received her Bachelor of Arts in Architecture from the University of California.
 She then received her Masters of Science in Traditional Chinese Medicine at the American College of Traditional Medicine and now runs her own practice, Tsui Acupuncture.

 Angela is dedicated to assisting her patients to overcome physical constraints and barriers, allowing them to live their best lives.
 If you’d like to schedule an appointment, please contact Angela directly by calling her at (510) 730-0608 or emailing her at email@example.com.
-If you would like to learn more about her practice and her approach to healing, you can visit her website here.
+You can learn more about her practice and her approach to healing on her website.

 Please bear in mind that Angela’s time is valuable, so there is a strict 24-hour cancellation policy in place.